siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-asoc/usage.md

 The following two features are available from version 2.0.1 or later of the plug-in:

 * The plug-in imports historical scan data from ASoC.
-    * To sync or import the scan data into UrbanCode Velocity, update the ASoC applications field in the plug-in configuration with the application names in ASoC.
+    * To sync or import the scan data into DevOps Velocity, update the ASoC applications field in the plug-in configuration with the application names in ASoC.
 The plug-in will import the latest scan data from ASoC.
 * The plug-in supports ASoC webhooks.
     * The plug-in endpoint can be defined as a webhook in ASoC.
-When the webhook is called by ASoC after every scan execution, the plug-in will run and import the scan data from ASoC to UrbanCode Velocity.
+When the webhook is called by ASoC after every scan execution, the plug-in will run and import the scan data from ASoC to DevOps Velocity.
     * To call out ASoC scan using REST API, pass the ‘build url’ as a ‘Comment’ as shown in the below example.
-As a result, the plug-in imports the ‘build url’ and associate the scan result to the specific ‘build’ / ‘build url’ in UrbanCode Velocity.
+As a result, the plug-in imports the ‘build url’ and associate the scan result to the specific ‘build’ / ‘build url’ in DevOps Velocity.
     ```
     curl --location --request POST 'https://cloud.appscan.com/api/v2/Scans/MobileAnalyzer' \
     --header 'Content-Type: application/x-www-form-urlencoded' \